TORS OF DARTMOOR

 a database of both lesser- & well-known rocks and outcrops

-Home Search Map The East Access About Team Social Blog
+Home Search Map Access About Team Blog Social

 Buckland Beacon

 Buckland Beacon is a prominent outcrop that possesses some of the finest views within the whole National Park.
 Crossing, although giving the rambler a route to the Beacon, writes pretty dismissively: "In front of us is another wall, in which there is also a gate, and on passing through this we shall find ourselves close to Buckland Beacon.
-This small group of rocks attains and elevation of 1,282 feet, and though presenting nothing striking in itself, should by all means be visited on account of the particularly fine view commanded from it."
+This small group of rocks attains an elevation of 1,282 feet, and though presenting nothing striking in itself, should by all means be visited on account of the particularly fine view commanded from it."
 The outcrop is definitely not as small as the author indicates as below the summit on its north side, a large rock face appears.

 Buckland Beacon is perhaps best-known for the Ten Commandments Stone; two granite slabs below the summit featuring inscriptions.
 This was commissioned by the Lord of Buckland Manor in 1928 to celebrate Parliament rejecting the adoption of a new Book of Prayer.
 The sculptor was a W. A. Clement and recently, the inscriptions have been restored so that the visitor can read them clearly, but this act might be considered as desecration to the site by some as the inscriptions are as a consequence deeply incised and painted black.
 Aside from the damage, there is a lesser-known inscription that is found close to the very top of the outcrop that is called the Jubilee Stone.
 Hemery provides an interpretation in High Dartmoor: